CrypticButter/snoop/README.md

 Snoop is disabled by default and will throw an exception if enabled in a CLJS production build.

+If there are any problems installing & using, please let me know.

 ## Using the `>defn` macro

 | **Prerequisite:** | [understand malli's function schemas](https://github.com/metosin/malli#function-schemas)